 The Accident Caused Measurable Damages To the Victim

 To continue with the drunk driving example, if a drunk driver runs into someone’s mailbox, they have caused property damage but no personal injury.
-However, if they rear-end a vehicle at a stop sign, the victim may suffer a range of injuries including both physical and emotional, each entitling them to compensation under Georgia personal injury law.
+However, suppose they rear-end a vehicle at a stop sign.
+In that case, the victim may suffer physical and emotional damages, entitling them to compensation under Georgia personal injury law.

 Frequently Asked Questions About Personal Injury Cases

 The following are a few basic answers to some of the many questions we get during our free initial consultations.
 The answers below are not to be taken as legal advice; they are meant to give you general answers regarding personal injury.